WICG/handwriting-recognition/explainer.md

 To mitigate passive fingerprinting, `queryHandwritingRecognizerSupport` may throw an Error if the website issues too many queries (e.g. when trying to enumerate all supported languages).
 The browser may show a permission prompt and ask if user grants access to unrestricted handwriting recognition features (before throwing the Error).

-**TODO: ** Figure out a suitable privacy protection for `getPrediction()` (or `createHandwritingRecognizer()`).
-- Gate it behind a one-off permission prompt.
-Go head with this, until we see sufficient interest of using this API without permission prompts.
-- Require handwritings to be composed of user action (e.g. event.isTrusted) only.
-- Mix of both?
-We can have two types of drawings?
-  - One accepts arbitrary points (`{x,y,t}`)
-  - One only accepts certain events (`mousemove`, `touchmove`), and is constructed with a writing area bounding box.

-**TODO: ** Update the fingerprint section.

 ### Perform Recognition